geekrelief/tm-nim/README.md

 # tm-nim is a WIP binding generator for The Machinery. #

-Tested: With vcc and tcc on Windows.
+Tested: With vcc and tcc on Windows, and The Machinery master branch.
 ## Generate the binding ##
 - Configure `tm.nimble` with the necessary paths, values:, i.e. for The Machinery, compiler
 - In this repo a `headers` directory is included for wrapping a subset of the headers.